 Knowing what it’s really about can save you a lot of money!

-A 200 Ah battery under 50 amp load sustains that load about 2.3 times longer than can an (otherwise identical) 100 amp hour battery.
-It is effectively 230 amp hour (in terms of available power).
+A 200 amp hour battery under a 50 amp load sustains that load about 2.3 times longer than can an (otherwise identical) 100 amp hour battery.
+It is effectively 230 amp hour (in terms of available energy).
 In typical RV service a 400 amp such battery performs much as a LiFePO4.

 Big AGM batteries are truly effective for RV use.
 If their weight is not critical they are good, cheap and simple if operated from 100% to 60% state of charge.
 Furthermore: an occasional deeper discharge does next to no harm.